8ta4/gag/README.md

    ---
    ```

-1. Copy and paste the cliches and phrases you generated before below the prompt.
+1. Copy and paste the cliches you generated before below the prompt.

 1. Run Claude 3 Opus to get a list of joke ideas.